 Hypermobility and a tight Achilles tendon are both genetic conditions and nothing to do with physical problems such as ill-fitting shoes.

+So when asking are bunions genetic, the answer is that you may inherit the foot mechanics that lead to bunions, even if the bunion itself isn’t directly passed down.
 While genetics probably does not play a direct role in bunion formation, other foot conditions may make you more prone.